 How bones heal!

-* it is important to understand the process that our bodies take to repair themselves if we are going to help it
+I have been receiving a lot of questions about how bones heal.* it is important to understand the process that our bodies take to repair themselves if we are going to help it

 It's easy to think of our bones as solid, lifeless matter where all of our living tissue just sits.
 But your skeleton is as much a living part of your being as your softer tissues and organs.
 The body stores minerals in the hard, compact bone.
 It produces red blood cells in the inner red marrow and stores fat in the yellow marrow.